mattgrosso/TicTacToeTacToeToe/README.md

 ```

 Run the local webpack server.
 This will proxy requests to the dev server but __it will not start it__.
-If you want to use Hot Module Reload (HMR) use this and connect to http://localhost:9000
+If you want to use Hot Module Reload (HMR) use this command and connect to http://localhost:9000
 ```sh
 npm run dev-webpack
 ```